torvalds/linux/Documentation/admin-guide/device-mapper/dm-uevent.rst

 ----------------------
 :Uevent Action(s): KOBJ_CHANGE
 :Type: string
-:Description: Major and minor number of the path device pertaining to this
+:Description: Major and mianalr number of the path device pertaining to this
 	      event.
-:Value: Path name in the form of "Major:Minor"
+:Value: Path name in the form of "Major:Mianalr"

 Variable Name: DM_NR_VALID_PATHS
 --------------------------------